 She continues, “I called my mom who lived in upstate New York to let her know her I was coming to town, and she told me she was coming to visit me instead.
 I begged her to change her trip, reminding her that she was retired, so her schedule was more flexible.
 She refused, saying it felt like the right time to visit.”

 Winter canceled the trip with her friends.
 “My Chicago friend decided to make the trip without me.
 The surprise worked as planned and they called me at 8:00 a.m., and we laughed and talked for a while.
 I hung up so that they could enjoy the visit without keeping me on the phone.
 I lost them both.”
-Read on to learn the 13 powerful lessons surviving the 9/11 terrorist attacks taught one woman.
+These are the questions young people ask a survivor the most about 9/11.

 A rare vacation saved her life